 At the beginning of the 1960’s control over the intercollegiate athletics was transferred from the ASUC to the University (a similar transfer occurred at UCLA).
 Up until this point, athletics were a major source of revenue for the ASUC.
 While, in retrospect, some students have wondered whether this was a wise action, the ASUC leaders of the time seem to have regarded it as a sensible step, partially because of worries about the increasing expense of maintaining competitive athletic teams and debts associated with the athletic facilities.
 The transfer occurred quietly, and brought to an end the ASUC’s direct role in an activity which has played a large part in its creation, and identity over more than seven decades.

 In Smith vs. Regents, the California Supreme Court decided that compulsory student government fees could not be used to support religious, political, or ideological organizations or activities.
-The ASUC created a pamphlet (which you can read here) that explained the decision and its implications.
+The ASUC created a pamphlet that explained the decision and its implications.
 About 2 years later, an Appeals Court decided that this rule would not apply to organizations if the main purpose of the club was educational.
 Thus, Smith vs. Regents was overturned and this pamphlet was rendered irrelevant.

-In 2005, the Academic Affairs Vice President, Jason Dixson, gave a speech (which you can read here) to former UC President Robert Dynes, former Chancellor Robert Birgeneau, and other members of the Faculty.
+In 2005, the Academic Affairs Vice President, Jason Dixson, gave a speech to former UC President Robert Dynes, former Chancellor Robert Birgeneau, and other members of the Faculty.
 He spoke about the Lower Sproul Redevelopment Project that would finally come to fruition in 2015, ten years after he gave this speech.
 The project included renovating MLK Jr. Student Union and demolishing and replacing the old Eshleman Hall.
-You can see a time-lapse of the demolition and construction of Eshleman Hall here.